ctrueden/ctrueden.github.io/_pages/dungeonopoly_2_core_2_wizard.md

 Wizards begin play with one spell, and obtain another spell each time they gain a level.

 At level 1, the wizard begins with "**Magic Missile**."
 This spell damages an opponent within limited range.
+Magic Missile is a cantrip.

 At level 2, the wizard learns "**Expeditious Retreat**."
 Before a movement roll, she may cast this spell to double the results of the next movement roll this turn.